 Copy once means that WPML will copy the value of custom fields from the original to translations only once when you translate content initially.
 For example, this is useful when your theme uses custom fields to store per-page settings.
 This way, you can translate pages and all the settings are automatically applied to the translated content.
 Then, you can edit the translations and modify these settings per language.

 Translate means that WPML will include the field in the content for translation, when using the Translation Editor or professional translation.
 The translators will see the field as a text field and will need to translate it.

 Taxonomy is different than fields, as it’s shared to different content.
 For example, if your site uses ‘post categories’, the categories are managed centrally (in Posts->Categories) and not unique to each post.
 You can assign categories to posts, but when you edit a category for a post, you affect the category and not the post.

-You can translate all taxonomy that belongs to your site in WPML->Taxonomy Translation.
+You can translate all taxonomy that belongs to your site on the WPML -> Taxonomy Translation page.

 Alternatively, when you use WPML’s Translation Editor or Professional Translation, you can include taxonomy terms together with the translation of content.
 When you send content for translation, WPML will automatically include new or updated taxonomy terms.
 Keep in mind that translating the taxonomy that’s used for one piece of content can change the same taxonomy, when displayed on other content.

 Additionally, you can set taxoonomies to be translatable and use the translations if they are available but fallback to the original language if they are not translated.
 You can read more about this on our page about displaying untranslated content in secondary languages.

 Often, when you include images in content, these images will have captions, alt-text and a description.
 You want all these texts to be translated.